zalando-stups/documentation/components/senza.rst

 ``Image``
     AMI to use, defaults to ``LatestTaupageImage``.
 ``ElasticLoadBalancer``
     Name of the ELB resource.
+Specifying the ELB resource will automatically use the `"ELB" health check type for the auto scaling group`_.
 ``TaupageConfig``
     Taupage AMI config, see :ref:`taupage` for details.
     At least the properties ``runtime`` ("Docker") and ``source`` (Docker image) are required.